← All projects

 Getting buy-in

-We presented our plan to our CPO first to incorporate his feedback.
-Then to our CEO, CMO, and CPO collectively to gain trust in the direction and secure approval for the team to start building the MVP.
+We presented the plan to the CPO, then the CEO, CMO, and CPO to gain trust in the direction and secure approval.

 MVP launch